shsrobot24/digitalNotebook/README.md

-# Shafter High School V5 Competition digital notebook
+# Shafter High School V5 Competition Digital Notebook

+==We are currently working on concepts.==